 Many people in the backpacking world trust Osprey’s products, especially the Atmos and Aether backpacks.
-While both backpacks are stand out models, you’ll want to know which one is best suited to your hiking style.
+While both are stand out models, you’ll need to decide which is best suited to your hiking style.

-After your boots, your pack is the most important piece of gear you’ll be buying, so getting it right is pretty important!
+After your footwear, choosing your backpack is the most important decision you’ll be making, so getting it right is pretty important!

 What You'll Learn